The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

-We show the telluric-cleaned spectrum obtained with the NIR arm of X-Shooter in Fig.~\ref{fig:fig_spec_nearIR}, covering the bands $YJ$ (1.0-1.35~$\mu$m), $H$ (1.4-1.75~$\mu$m) and $K$ (2.02-2.45~$\mu$m).
-We report the main spectral lines in Table~\ref{tab:spectral_lines_nearIR}.
-The strong asymmetric emission from the Paschen series and the He~\textsc{i} triplet at 1.083~$\mu$m dominate the spectrum in the $YJ$-band.
+We show the telluric-cleaned spectrum obtained with the NIR arm of X-Shooter in Extended Data Fig.~\ref{fig:fig_spec_nearIR}, covering the bands $YJ$ (1.0-1.35~$\mu$m), $H$ (1.4-1.75~$\mu$m), and $K$ (2.02-2.45~$\mu$m).
+We report the main spectral lines in Extended Data Table~\ref{tab:spectral_lines_nearIR}.
+The strong asymmetric emission from the Paschen series and the He~\textsc{i} triplet at 1.083~$\mu$m dominate the spectrum in the $YJ$ band.
 We identified various emission series from Ti~\textsc{i} at 1.03-1.08~$\mu$m and 1.26-1.31~$\mu$m and Fe~\textsc{i} at 1.16-1.20~$\mu$m.
 We also report the presence of the forbidden multiplet of [N~\textsc{i}] at 1.04~$\mu$m, and several absorption lines of Si~\textsc{i}.
 We note the absence of the Mg~\textsc{i} lines typically found at 1.16-1.20~$\mu$m \citep{Bergemann2015}, which might be filled with emission.
-In contrast to the optical range and the $J$-band, the $H$-band is completely dominated by absorption lines without any clear emission lines standing out.
-We indicate in Fig.~\ref{fig:fig_spec_nearIR} the location of three Ti~\textsc{i} atomic lines, with similar energy levels as those reported in the $J$-band, which are embedded within the absorption lines.
-In the $K$-band, we report strong asymmetric emission from Br$\rm \gamma$, a series of Ti~\textsc{i}, and several unidentified emission lines.
-The spectral range 2.25-2.45~$\mu$m is usually dominated by CO-bands in sgB[e] and cool stars.
-However, we do not detect well-defined CO-bands, only broad features that might be reduction artifacts, hence we do not consider them further.
+The $K$ band shows strong asymmetric emission from Br$\rm \gamma$, a series of Ti~\textsc{i}, and several unidentified emission lines.
+The spectral range 2.25-2.45~$\mu$m is usually dominated by CO-bands in sgB[e] and cool stars \citep{Rayner2009, Kraus2019}.
+However, we do not detect well-defined CO-bands, only broad features that might be reduction artifacts; hence, we do not consider them further.